Codewithswapn/Fined-Tuned-BERT-Model/Readme.md

 - `model.py`: Loads the pre-trained `distilbert-base-uncased`.
 - `training.py`: Train and fine-tune the model, evaluate on validation set, and save the final model.
 - `inference.py`: This file loads the saved trained model and tokenizer and classify new articles using the trained model.
+- `inference_data.py`: This file provide confusion matrix for test result on test dataset.

 ---